Jamie Lynn Spears’ Ex Casey Aldridge Gushes Over Daughter Maddie On Social Media

 — Casey aldridge (@aldridge429) February 4, 2013

-Not much has been heard from or about Casey Aldridge since he last ended his relationship with singer, songwriter, and actress, Jamie Lynn Spears, “famed pop star” Britney Spears’ younger sister by over a 10-year difference.
+Not much has been heard from or about Casey Aldridge since he last ended his relationship with country singer, songwriter, and actress Jamie Lynn Spears, who is famous pop star Britney Spears’ younger sister.
+Jamie Lynn is 10-years-younger than her big sister, Britney.

-People Magazine reported in 2007 that Aldridge was just an average student at Amite School Center in Liberty, Mississippi, but loved attention and was drawn to Jamie Lynn Spears because she was famous.
-Spears started out acting five years prior, alongside older sister, Britney, in the drama film Crossroads.
+People reported in 2007 that Aldridge was just an average student at Amite School Center in Liberty, Mississippi, but he loved attention and was drawn to Jamie Lynn Spears because she was famous.
+Spears had started acting five years prior alongside older sister, Britney, in the dramatic film, Crossroads.

-Jamie Lynn Spears later became well-known for her role as Zoey Brooks in the long-running Nickelodeon teen drama Zoey 101, which ran for four seasons from January 2005 until May 2008.
+Jamie Lynn Spears later became well-known for her role as Zoey Brooks in the long-running Nickelodeon teen drama, Zoey 101, which ran for four seasons from January 2005 until May 2008.
 Zoey 101 was actually canceled after Spears announced that she was 12-weeks pregnant in December 2007, at the age of 16.
 The fourth season of Zoey 101 had already been filmed, according to Crushable.

 Sometime in 2005, Aldridge and Spears started dating, and, according to former classmates, Aldridge, who was 18 at the time, “thought it was really cool that he was dating someone famous.”
 Aldridge reportedly loved the attention and proposed to Spears shortly before Maddie’s birth.